Robert Sauzet

-Robert Sauzet (December 1927 – 12 February 2023) was a French historian.
+Robert Sauzet (25 December 1927 – 12 February 2023) was a French historian.

 Biography

-Born in Saint-Hippolyte-du-Fort in December 1927, Sauzet spent his childhood in Saint-Martial.
+Born in Saint-Hippolyte-du-Fort on 25 December 1927, Sauzet spent his childhood in Saint-Martial.
 After his secondary school studies at the Lycée de garçons de Nîmes, he earned a degree in history from the University of Montpellier in 1955.
 In 1976, he defended his doctoral thesis, titled Contre-Réforme et Réforme catholique en Bas-Languedoc : le diocèse de Nîmes au xviie siècle.

 Sauzet became a professor of history at the University of Tours and served as director of the Centre for Advanced Renaissance Studies from 1985 to 1991.
 He was elected a non-resident member of the Académie de Nîmes in 1994.
 In 2017, he received the Médaille du Club cévenol.

 After his marriage to Madeleine Bouillie, he had three sons, including linguist Patrick Sauzet.
 Robert Sauzet died on 12 February 2023, at the age of 95.